nparashuram/Haul-vs-ReactNative/README.md

 An experiment to determine the performance characteristics of the stock React Native packages vs Webpack based [Haul](https://github.com/callstack-io/haul/).

+## Automated testing

+To run all the test cases under `src/cases`, clone this repo, run `npm install` and then `npm test`.
+To view detailed logs for the tests, ensure that you set an environment variable `export DEBUG='hvrn:*'`.

+The results are available in `_results.json`.
+The tests can be run multiple times to aggregate the results in the json file.

 ## Manual Profiling

 1. Download this repo